6 Diabetes Burnout Symptoms That Are Vital to Catch Now!

 Before we dive into the six telltale signs (and how to reverse the damage), remember—this isn’t medical advice.
 I’m not your doctor.
 Please speak with your diabetes team or specialist about any concerns.
 They need to know what’s going on upstairs.

-Diabetes burnout symptoms don’t mean laziness.
-It’s not weakness.
+Diabetes burnout symptoms don’t mean that you’re slacking, and they also don’t imply weakness.
 It’s a psychological and emotional collapse from the relentless effort required to manage diabetes 24/7.
 You do an absolutely amazing job every single day – fricking kudos to you!

 Why It Hits So Hard